a11ywatch/docs/docs/cli.md

             Print version information

 SUBCOMMANDS:
-    build        Build the project on the local machine [defaults to docker runtime] crawl        Site wide scan a website url for issues deploy       Deploy the build on remote infrastructure [BETA - defaults: GCP] extract      Extract results in formats for platforms help         Print this message or the help of the given subcommand(s) login        Authenticate current session
-    scan         Single page scan a website url for issues start        Start the application on the local machine [defaults to docker runtime] stop         Stop the project on the local machine [defaults to docker runtime] terminate    Destroy the build on remote infrastructure [BETA - defaults: GCP]
+    build      Build the project on the local machine [defaults to docker runtime] crawl      Site wide scan a website url for issues extract    Extract results in formats for platforms help       Print this message or the help of the given subcommand(s) scan       Single page scan a website url for issues start      Start the application on the local machine [defaults to docker runtime] stop       Stop the project on the local machine [defaults to docker runtime]
 ```

 ### Quick Start